 As a community, we value research that contributes to ongoing academic, policy, and practice conversations and view the seminar as a classroom that prepares its members for careers in research and policy.
 We cultivate a welcome and inclusive space, informed by guiding principles rooted in respect, self-awareness, and intentionality.

 We would like to thank the Rackham Graduate School for their generous support for CIERS.

 CIERS gave me the opportunity to experience and observe first-hand the application of research methods I learned in the classroom.
 In addition, CIERS provided me with the opportunity to make connections with individuals across disciplines, many of whom I am still in contact with today."

 — Mark Wiederspan, Assistant professor at Arizona State University

 See upcoming seminars

-All seminars are held on Wednesday from 10-11:20am in-person in the Whitney Auditorium (Room 1315) in the School of Education (unless otherwise stated below) and on Zoom.
+All seminars are held on Wednesday from 10-11:20am in-person in the 3rd Floor Seminar Room (Room 3240) in the Ford School of Public Policy and on Zoom.
 Please contact the coordinators (email@example.com) for Zoom details.

 Check the schedule